Cost-Aware Model Orchestration for LLM-based Systems: Related Work

 \section{Related Work}

-Inefficient use of LLMs and the costs they incur have been extensively studied in other domains.
-For example, LLM-serving systems can switch between different LLM variants based on query complexity, resulting in lower costs with negligible accuracy loss.
-These systems invoke larger LLMs only when necessary, and prioritize smaller ones otherwise \cite{tryage,hybridllm,routellm}.
-An offline energy-optimal framework also showed that profiling LLMs to derive energy and runtime characteristics enables selecting cheaper models to lower system energy usage \cite{greenllm}.
-However, these energy- and cost-aware approaches focus on LLM serving and do not consider LLM-orchestrated systems that must choose among many ML models.
+Inefficient use of LLMs and the costs they incur have been extensively studied across many domains.
+For example, modern LLM-serving systems can switch between model variants based on query complexity, utilizing larger LLMs only when necessary, minimizing costs \cite{tryage,hybridllm,routellm}.
+Beyond model selection, specialized LLM-serving scheduling techniques have been proposed to ensure system efficiency \cite{thunderserve, demystifying, greenllm}.
+However, these approaches focus on LLM serving, not orchestration policies that select among many tools and heterogeneous ML models using external signals.

-Current LLM-orchestrated AI systems still make decisions largely from text-based priors or popularity-driven signals and ignore quantitative performance-energy trade-offs and real system energy usage.
-Similar energy-aware adaptation has been explored in ML for resource-constrained settings, such as IoT: \cite{sabovic} use available energy to choose between variants of tinyML models, and \cite{bullo} choose a smaller model or apply early exiting to ensure the system stays within a predefined energy budget.
-Our framework is inspired by such adaptation but targets LLM-orchestrated AI systems with many heterogeneous models.

-In large-scale computing, data centers commonly schedule workloads under energy constraints and use mechanisms such as dynamic GPU frequency scaling and carbon-aware scheduling \cite{pcaps}.
-Energy-aware scheduling is also used in model-serving systems such as InFaas that choose among multiple model variants to meet accuracy and cost requirements \cite{infaas,m-serve}.
-A cost-aware tool selection framework, CATP-LLM, reduces invocation cost, maintaining accuracy \cite{catp-llm}.
-These efforts show the value of explicit performance–cost trade-offs in decision-making, yet none use real-time energy data with quantitative model performance when selecting models in LLM-orchestrated AI systems.
-GUIDE closes this gap by making energy-aware, data-driven selections directly in the orchestration layer.
+As for cost-aware operation, prior work has explored energy- and cost-aware scheduling in large-scale systems.
+For example, data centers commonly schedule workloads under energy constraints \cite{pcaps}, while energy-aware scheduling is commonly used in model-serving systems \cite{infaas,m-serve}.
+Within LLM pipelines, cost-aware tool selection has also been previously explored \cite{catp-llm}, and related resource-aware adaptation appears in IoT and other constrained settings \cite{sabovic,bullo}.
+Yet, none of those systems use real-time energy data with quantitative model performance metrics when selecting among heterogeneous models in LLM-orchestrated systems.
+The proposed method closes this gap by making cost-aware data-driven selections in the orchestration layer.